APPROVEMENT/RR100/README.md

 # RR100

-Config-Files and Launch-File for Navigation of RR100 Robot
+Config-Files and Launch-File for Navigation of RR100 Robot with double Ackermann axis